openresty/lua-nginx-module/README.markdown

 * **Syntax:** `lua_need_request_body <on | off>`
 * **Default:** `off`
 * **Context:** `main | server | location`
+* **Phase:** `depends on usage`

 Force reading request body data or not.
-The request data won't be read into
-$request_body Nginx variable by default, so you have to explicitly force reading the body if you need its content.
+The client request body won't be read, so you have to explicitly force reading the body if you need its content.

+If you want to read the request body data from the `$request_body` variable, make sure that your `client_max_body_size` setting is equal to your `client_body_buffer_size` setting and the capacity specified should hold the biggest request body that your app allow.

+If the current location defines `rewrite_by_lua`, then the request body will be read just before the `rewrite_by_lua` code is run (and also at the `rewrite` phase).
+Similarly, if only `content_by_lua` is specified, the request body won't be read until the content handler's Lua code is about to run (i.e., the request body will be read at the content phase).

 Nginx API for Lua
 =================